baobabsoluciones/mango/docs/source/code_mango/table.rst

 ------------

 The **Table** class is used to represent and work on a table or dataframe as a list of dict.
+It derives from the pytups.Tuplist class.

 For example the following table